 Preparing Future Faculty is a program of the Center for Academic & Faculty Excellence at Claremont Graduate University.
-The Preparing Future Faculty (PFF) national initiative was launched in 1993 by the Association of American Colleges and Universities (AAC&U) and the Council of Graduate Schools.
+The Preparing Future Faculty national initiative was launched in 1993 by the Association of American Colleges and Universities (AAC&U) and the Council of Graduate Schools.
 The initiative aimed to transform how graduate students prepared for academic careers in higher education.
 Today, these goals are even more urgent as higher education changes radically.
 PFF programs play a critical role in helping graduate students prepare for productive and balanced faculty lives of ethical and excellent scholarly teaching practice and service.

 Many CGU graduates seek academic careers.
 As future faculty, you positively shape your students’ future paths.
 The Preparing Future Faculty program (PFF) helps you become an inclusive leader of teaching and learning, connecting you with like-minded faculty who seek to build excellence and foster inclusivity in teaching.

 Based on the Scholarship of Teaching (SoTL), the PFF office helps you develop pedagogical knowledge and skills, whether you are new to teaching or are an experienced educator interested in continuing to grow.
 We offer workshops, webinars, courses, and individual consulting appointments on all aspects of teaching and learning, including developing teaching philosophy statements, diversity statements, syllabi, and portfolios.
 In addition, we offer the College Teaching Certificate, a rigorous program that nurtures your excellence as an educator.
 The program is offered to all CGU students, faculty, staff, and alumni.